eleanorfrajka/gliderflightOG1/_sources/project_structure.md.txt

-# What’s in flightmodels?
+# What's in gliderflightOG1?

-Below is an overview of the files and folders you’ll find in the `flightmodels`, along with what they do and why they’re useful.
+Below is an overview of the files and folders you'll find in the `gliderflightOG1`, along with what they do and why they're useful.
 If you're new to GitHub or Python packaging, this is your orientation.

 ---